Marly212/PictureConverter/README.md

 When the program finished converting the pictures, a PoP-up should show.

-## Currently supported image formates
+## Currently supported image formats
 ### Convert from
 | Format        | Supported     |
 | :------------- | :----------: |